 - One out of six children – roughly 100 million – in developing countries is underweight.

 - One in four of the world’s children are stunted.
-In developing countries the proportion can rise to one in five.
-Of the children who are food insecure/hungry globally: 22% suffer from stunting, 37 million are overweight and 6.8% suffer from moderate to severe wasting.
+In developing countries, the proportion can rise to one in five.
+Of the children who are food insecure/hungry globally: 22% suffer from stunting, 37 million are overweight, and 6.8% suffer from moderate to severe wasting.

-- If women farmers had the same access to resources as men, the number of hungry in the world could be reduced by up to 150 million.
+- If women farmers had the same access to resources as men, the number of hungry people in the world could be reduced by up to 150 million.

 - 66 million primary school-age children attend classes hungry across the developing world, with 23 million in Africa alone.